paulfioravanti/paulfioravanti.github.io/_posts/2018-10-18-starting-stenography-ergodox.md

 keyboard input source.
 If you use [Google IME][] or a symbolic language like Japanese or Korean, you will probably "[have to change to a QWERTY/US layout to use Plover for now][Plover crash issue]".

+#### _UPDATE 05 May 2021_: Oryx now supports steno!

+The [Oryx][] online keyboard layout configuration tool by [ZSA Technology Labs][], makers of the Ergodox EZ, now supports configuring stenography keys!

+This means that rather than get your hands dirty with code, you can use the nice web-based user interface to create your steno firmware.

+Here is a layout I created using Oryx based on the one described in this blog
+post:

+- [My Oryx Steno Layout][]

+Feel free to take whatever you would like from it, or use it as a base to build out your own configuration!

+If you are interested in coding up your own layout or getting in to some technical details, then definitely read on.
+Otherwise, you can probably skim the rest of this post, and only focus on the sections that involve configuring the Plover application itself.

 ## Initial Setup